Where the Mind Meets the MouthConversations about Care: 1 & 2 March, 2018.

 We have a pretty simple goal here: better health, for everyone.
 Where the Mind Meets the Mouth began as a conference in 2015, hosted by North Richmond Community Health.
 The conference aimed to explore how issues like family violence, drug use and mental illness related to oral health.
 Our 2016 conference, Putting the Mouth Back into the Body, followed.
 These conferences resulted in new connections, new information, dozens of resources and a wealth of new ideas.
-New knowledge generated from the series has produced improvements in practice and led to the creation of a national research group, dedicated to innovation in interdisciplinary care and led by North Richmond Community Health. n This website is a home for all the insights, knowledge and information shared at our events and beyond.
-Whether you’re a researcher, a clinician, a community member, a worker or an advocate, you’ll find information about innovative approaches to health here.
+New knowledge generated from the series has produced improvements in practice and led to the creation of a national research group, dedicated to innovation in interdisciplinary care and led by North Richmond Community Health.

 Poor oral health can disrupt speech, sleep and productivity, erode self-esteem, psychological and social wellbeing, and impact relationships and general quality of life.
 Studies have demonstrated that both periodontal disease and total loss of teeth were associated with greater risk of cardiovascular disease, diabetes and obesity.
 There is a growing body of evidence indicating that the professional boundaries between oral health and general health may not result in the best health outcomes.
 It’s time to change the way we do things.
-Some quick facts: Obesity and oral health
+Some quick facts:

 - Childhood obesity is associated with reduced salivary flow rate and dental disease (Modéer et al, 2010).

 - Overweight children in public and private school in the US are more likely to have dental decay than non-obese children (Tripathi et al, 2010).